liuenfu2012/docs/guide/en/backup.md

 The backup command does not currently support incremental backup.
 It only supports full backup.
 That is, the backup command will back up all the data stored in the database to a folder.
 If the amount of data in the database is too large, please do not use the backup command frequently to avoid affecting the database. performance.

-For example, we want to back up the specified SiteServer CMS system, find the path to the folder where the system is located, switch the command line to this folder, and run the backup command:
+For example, we want to back up the specified SS CMS system, find the path to the folder where the system is located, switch the command line to this folder, and run the backup command:

 ```
 PS C:\Windows\system32> cd E:\wwwroot\